sventhomsen/ffnord-example/README.markdown

 ## Experimental environment

+To explore the described communities and to have an experimental environment for testing of new features and tools, you like to deploy in your real world community, you can setup parts of or the whole virtual world, using `vagrant`.

 ### INSTALL

 install the packages vagrant and virtualbox, for example on debian:

     sudo apt-get install vagrant virtualbox

-Vagrant 1.5 or later is required, which is available on the [Vagrant download page](http://www.vagrantup.com/downloads.html)
+**Vagrant 1.5 or later is required**, which is available on the [Vagrant download page](http://www.vagrantup.com/downloads.html).

-Now start your virtualbox service.
+Now start your virtualbox service:

-To explore the described communities and to have an experimental environment for testing of new features and tools, you like to deploy in your real world community, you can setup parts of or the whole virtual world, using `vagrant`.
+    /etc/init.d/virtualbox start

+### Prepare

 Before you start to roll out the virtual machines you should proceed some setup steps: